Find the answers to the most frequently asked questions about the Grand Teton

 Q:How long is the Snake River?

 A:Called the Mad River by early settlers, the Snake winds 120 miles through the valley and is Wyoming's largest river.

 (Information provided by NPS at www.nps.gov/grte)

 Q:How much does it cost to enter Grand Teton National Park?

 A:Your entrance fees help support visitor services, maintenance of trails, roads and visitor facilities, as well as many other projects that directly benefit visitors like you.
-Entrance fees are $30 per vehicle for seven days for access to Grand Teton National Park.
-Bikers and hikers can enter the park for $15 per person for seven days and $25 for motorcyclists.
-If you love visiting national parks, you can purchase a America the Beautiful Interagency Annual Pass for $80 for one year of access to most national parks throughout the nation.
+Entrance fees are $35 per vehicle for seven days for access to Grand Teton National Park.
+Bikers and hikers can enter the park for $20 per person for seven days and $30 for motorcyclists.

 Q:What are the temperature variances?